 By coming out, she says to the kids trapped in homophobic families that there is a place for them in this world, in pop culture, in media, to excel and flourish as an out LGBT person.

 Watch the video of her speech.
 She talks about the harsh standards that Hollywood sets and debunks the somehow-still-alive myth that Hollywood stars live in endless glamour.
-The way she describes pressure from agents and studio execs to stay in the closet is not unlike the pressure that some kids get in their homes — to stay quiet, to live a lie, and to believe that your desires are ugly and not worth showing the world.
+The way she describes pressure from agents and studio execs to stay in the closet is not unlike the pressure queer kids get in their homes — to stay quiet, to live a lie, and to believe that your desires are ugly and not worth showing.

 Ellen Page says: Don’t listen to them.
-Be true to yourself.
+Be yourself.